Asymptomatic Covid-19 testing in schools

 You may have heard that testing for those without coronavirus symptoms is beginning across the country using new, quicker COVID-19 tests known as ‘lateral flow tests’.

-Along with the other protective measures we are taking, these tests will help staff and pupils to remain in school safely.
+Along with the other protective measures we are taking, these tests will help staff and students to remain in college safely.
 Up to one third of people who have coronavirus experience no symptoms.
-By testing we will help to stop the virus spread and help to keep our school open as safely as possible.
+By testing we will help to stop the virus spread and help to keep our college open as safely as possible.
 The test is voluntary, but we would encourage everyone to take it.

-We will be testing staff and secondary school/college pupils attending school from week commencing 8th March 2021.
+We will be testing staff and students attending college from week commencing Monday 3rd January 2022.

 We have attached an instructional leaflet with some more information (see below).